google/fuzzer-test-suite/engine-comparison/tutorial/abTestingTutorial.md

 - `MAX_RUNS=-1` - Trials will not be limited by number of inputs run.
 - `MAX_TOTAL_TIME=300` - Trials will end after 300 seconds (5 minutes).

+The file also contains parameters specifying the GCP project configuration.
+**You should change these parameters to match the project you configured earlier.**

+- `PROJECT="fuzzer-test-suite"` - Replace with your own GCP project ID.
+- `CLOUDSDK_COMPUTE_ZONE="us-west1-b"` - Replace with the zone for which you configured your GCP project quotas.
+- `GSUTIL_BUCKET="gs://fuzzer-test-suite"` - Replace with your own experiment
+  bucket.
+- `GSUTIL_WEB_BUCKET="gs://fuzzer-test-suite-public"` - Replace with your own
+  web report bucket.
+- `SERVICE_ACCOUNT="373628893752-compute@developer.gserviceaccount.com"` -
+  Replace with the service account you configured with the Editor role.

 ### Starting the Experiment

 To run a comparison between the `afl-vanilla` and `lf-vanilla` configurations,